 Dr Syntax figurines were also manufactured at King Street and figure numbers 3 (Syntax Sketching) and 4 (Syntax up Tree) are illustrated in that company's history/catalogue dated C1935 which I presume was produced just before the factory was taken over by Royal Crown Derby.
 Other King Street Syntax figures are included in a King Street price list which appears in Royal Crown Derby by Twitchett and Bailey (page 25 revised edition).
 In addition to the two illustrated also in production were "Syntax on Horseback", "Syntax at Calais" and "Syntax Walking".
 A photograph of Syntax Walking C1920 is included on the same page.
 The Royal Crown Derby version is very similar apart from the addition of a head scarf, the position of the tree stump and the fact that the walking cane is held in the opposite hand.

 Two pig figurines to which I can find no reference.
 There is no date cipher on the first pig whilst the second dates to 1955.
+The first pig is very similar to an example having a late nineteenth century King Street mark in blue, and perhaps the mould moved over to Osmaston Road at the time of the merger in 1935.
 It would appear that the Landrace is an American breed, and as this piece was acquired from the US from a seller who had a batch of these on offer, I can only assume that it was a special order, perhaps intended as prizes.